wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

   * Metrics Security Policy rules

-  Colors in all charts and dashboards, including service and operational dashboards, as well as Amazon Web Services dashboards are updated to support colorblind accessibility.
+  **Colors** in all charts and dashboards, including service and operational dashboards, as well as Amazon Web Services dashboards, now support colorblind accessibility.
 Random chart colors are theme-specific.
 We also redesigned the color picker with a new color palette that is different for dark and light UI theme.

     ![Color picker for light theme](images/color-picker.png)